How your brand can benefit from using YouTube Shorts Ads to increase sales online

 If you are a brand or retailer selling online, you probably sell primarily on your own website and Google Shopping.
 In this guide, we explain why brands and retailers can also benefit from YouTube Shorts Ads to increase their online sales.

 - How to Upload a YouTube Shorts video

 - How to run ads on YouTube Shorts

 Why advertise on YouTube?

-What do you think is the most popular social media platform in the world?
-The answer is Facebook.
+The most popular social media platform in the world is Facebook.
 The world and their grandma all have an account even if they rarely use it.
 In second place is, perhaps surprisingly, YouTube.
 It has 2.2 billion monthly active users.
 It is also the third most popular site for social commerce in both the UK and US.